pgexperts/handyrep/docs/designspec.rst

 * Binary replication only
 * Assumes that hostnames are universal, not relative
 * Does not do rsync/ssh config on nodes
+* Assumes that all nodes use the same administration methods.

 Future Plans
 ------------